ImShyMike/LED-Matrix-Display/README.md

 # LED Matrix Display Stuff

 This project was made for the [neon YSWS](https://github.com/hackclub/neon) and allows you to display up to 3 data points from an API.
-It's highly customizeable and can be tweaked to show many things.
+It's highly customizable and can be tweaked to show many things.

 ## How to use